 The U.S. Embassy in Djibouti strongly encourages all U.S. citizens who have children born in its consular district to report the birth as soon as possible.
 Children born abroad to U.S. citizen parents may have a claim to U.S. citizenship.

 To document your child, you must file an application for a Consular Report of Birth Abroad (CRBA).
 This will serve as an official record confirming that the child acquired U.S. citizenship at birth.
 Your child must appear in person.
 It is not possible to obtain a CRBA for a child over the age of 18.
 It is not necessary for the U.S. citizen parent to appear at the embassy, however if the parent does not appear, all application documents must be notarized by a U.S. notary.

 - Payment for CRBA processing must be made in cash.
-Both U.S. Dollars (printed during or after 2003) and Djiboutian Francs are accepted.
+Both U.S. Dollars and Djiboutian Francs are accepted.

 - We do not have mail-in/mail-out services.
 All applicants must apply in person for CRBAs.

 Process to obtain a CRBA for your child

 1. Before contacting the Consular Section, please review the Bureau of Consular Affairs' Department of State guidance.